 Ruling: No. The umpire should not intervene in any way other than to realize that after the runner has touched third, the runner's retouch of first base is meaningless.
 After touching third base, if the runner should attempt to retrace his steps while the ball is dead (from third, back to second, back to first, then to second, and finally to third), the umpire would not physically stop the runner from doing so.
 However, the runner's retouch of first base would not correct the fact the runner left too soon because when the ball is dead, the runner must correct his base-running error before he touches the next base.
-(Again, see Official Baseball Rule 5.09(c)(2) Approved Ruling (B) [former OBR 7.10(b) Approved Ruling (2)].)
+(Again, see Official Baseball Rule 5.09(c)(2) Approved Ruling (B))